Electrical safety is becoming more of a talking point every day, whether it be in the home or at work.

 C1 - Live, exposed cables.

-C2 - No RCD protection on socket circuits that are likely to be used outdoors.
+C2 - No RCD protection on socket circuits that may be used for mobile equipment outdoors.

-It is important to note that any C1, C2 or FI observations will lead to an unsatisfactory report.
+It is important to note that any C1, C2 or FI observations will lead to an unsatisfactory report and remedial work must be carried out, usually within 28 days of the report being issued.

 What is the end product?